Antonio Tarver: Professional career

-Early years
+Early career

 Tarver made his professional debut at the age of 28 on February 18, 1997, with a second-round knockout of Joaquin Garcia at the legendary "Blue Horizon" in Philadelphia.

 Tarver won his first 16 fights, 14 by knockout, before stepping up his level of competition.
 After taking most of his first 16 fights in either his native Florida or at the "Blue Horizon", for his 11th fight he met veteran Rocky Gannon in Chester, West Virginia, on August 30, 1998.
 Tarver knocked out Gannon in the second round.

 On February 29, 2000, Tarver scored a knockout against Ernest M-16 Mateen in Las Vegas.
 Later that year, Tarver suffered his first loss when he was knocked down in the 11th round by Eric Harding, en route to a unanimous decision on June 23 in Biloxi, Mississippi.
 This was an IBF title elimination bout, where the winner would face Roy Jones Jr.

 In 2002, Tarver defeated former two-weight world champion Reggie Johnson by split decision to win the NABF & USBA light-heavyweight titles, and a guaranteed title shot at Roy Jones.
 He then scored a fifth round stoppage over Harding in a rematch that was on the undercard of the rematch between Shane Mosely and Vernon Forrest.
 Tarver was trailing on the scorecards until the 4th round, when he sent Harding to the canvas with a barrage of unanswered power shots; Harding was also floored twice in the 5th round, leading to the stoppage.

-Unified light heavyweight champion
+First reign as unified light heavyweight champion

+Tarver vs. Griffin

 On April 26, 2003, Tarver received his first world title shot, when he faced former WBC champion Montel Griffin for the WBC & IBF light-heavyweight titles that had been vacated by Roy Jones Jr., who had gone on to defeat John Ruiz for the WBA heavyweight title the previous month.
 After dropping Griffin in the first and last rounds, Tarver was crowned champion after winning a unanimous decision.

-Tarver vs. Jones I, II
+Tarver vs. Jones

 Next, rather than remain at heavyweight, Jones planned to return to light-heavyweight and regain his belts.
 Given little chance of winning, Tarver took a weight-drained Jones the distance and lost the fight and WBC title by a majority decision on November 8, 2003, in Las Vegas (Tarver had relinquished the IBF title a few days earlier in anticipation of being unable to make a mandatory defense.)

+Second reign as unified light heavyweight champion

+Tarver vs. Jones II

 In a rematch on May 15, 2004, in Las Vegas, Tarver upset the odds to regain the WBC title and win the WBA (Super) title by knocking Jones out in the second round.
 In fifty previous fights, Jones had only been sent to the floor once, leaving most observers shocked at the result.